-If you have configured DoS protection on the BIG-IP® system, you can view
+Once you have configured DoS protection on the BIG-IP® system, you can

-charts, reports, statistics, and event logs that show information about DoS attacks and
+view charts, reports, statistics and event logs that show information about DoS attacks and

-mitigations in place on the system.
-For example, you can view a DoS Overview screen that shows at
+mitigations in place on the system ( ).
+For example, you can view the DoS Dashboard screen, which

-a glance whether or not the system is under attack.
-The DoS Overview also indicates the impact of
+shows at-a-glance whether or not the system is under attack, the type of attack and IP addresses

 Investigating DoS attacks and mitigation

 can investigate DoS attacks, you need to have created a DoS profile so that the system